verdaccio/website/docs/server.md

 listen: 0.0.0.0:4873
 ```

-If you are running verdaccio in a Amazon EC2 Instance, [you will need set the listen in change your config file](https://github.com/verdaccio/verdaccio/issues/314#issuecomment-327852203) as is described above.
+If you are running Verdaccio in a Amazon EC2 Instance, [you will need set the listen in change your config file](https://github.com/verdaccio/verdaccio/issues/314#issuecomment-327852203) as is described above.

 > Configure Apache or nginx?
 Please check out the [Reverse Proxy Setup](reverse-proxy.md)